eeditiones/teipublisher-docker-compose/README.md

 ```sh
 ansible-playbook -i hosts site.yml
 ```

+You will be prompted to specify a password for the eXist-db admin user.
+Choosing a strong admin password is highly recommended.

 **Note**: the generated Dockerfile will be saved to `ansible/Dockerfile.generated`.
 If you would like to use it for local testing, replace the `Dockerfile` in the parent directory with this one.
 You can then test on your local machine as described [above](#simple-setup).